The All New Hotel Klaustur

 Many of the rooms have undergone recent refurbishments and with a total of 57 modern rooms to choose from, you’ll be spoiled for choice.
 The superior rooms, including a suite dedicated to the contemporary Icelandic artist, Erró, all come with free access to the local sports centre.
 Located just metres from the hotel, the sports centre boasts an outdoor pool, hot tub and gym.
 Extra touches such as l’Occitane bath products in every room, wifi throughout, as well as a copious breakfast buffet to greet you in the morning, are some of the well thought out details that will make your stay memorable.

-A relaxing color scheme of soft greens and greys and modern geometric patterns grace the ground floor café/bar, echoing the moss and lava of the surrounding countryside.
+A relaxing colour scheme of soft greens and greys and modern geometric patterns grace the ground floor café/bar, echoing the moss and lava of the surrounding countryside.

 Our insiders’ suggested itinerary